zuki07/Generic_array_list1/index.md

 </li>

 <h4 align="center">
-    3.Either click the ADD button or press enter on the keyboard will add the value to the array list.
+    3. Either click the ADD button or press enter on the keyboard will add the value to the array list.<br>
 <img src=/images/added.jpg>
   <!-- ![added image](/images/added.jpg "Value added") -->
 </h4>